broadinstitute/2022_PERISCOPE/6_TMEM251/README.md

-This notebook generates some of the analysis described in Figure 7.
+This notebook generates some of the analysis described in Figure 6.

+This notebook requires ~10 minutes computation time for a normal desktop computer on a genome-scale dataset.

+## Before running this notebook

 Before running this notebook, you will need to run the [Profile_Aggregation](Profile_Aggregation) notebook which will create the gene-level aggregated profiles used in generating this figure.
 Alternatively, you can directly download the file using the following commands: